 - My tutorial on how to promote your blog features an easy PDF download option

 - The free blog post templates I give away in connection with my guide about how to write a blog post (also known as a content upgrade)

 These attractive offers can draw more people to your site, and in turn, grow your blog readership as more people discover your content.

-By building trust with your email list, you’ll be in a better position to eventually sell them products and services.
+By building trust with your email list, you’ll be in a better position to eventually sell them a product or service.
 Here are a few examples of ways you can monetize your blog.

 - Paid eBooks